 Years of Experience

-Those who have five to nine years of work experience see average pay of around $20.99 per hour.
-The largest fraction of Duke University Medical Center people (40 percent) have been working for one to four years and earn about $20.93 per hour on average.
+For those who claim five to nine years of work experience, pay on average amounts to $19.64 per hour.
+Broken down by tenure, the largest share of Duke University Medical Center employees (41 percent) have one to four years of experience and earn $21.01 per hour on average.

 Certifications and Degrees